 As a composer and performer, Josh explores a variety of styles including classical, jazz, contemporary, world, electronic, and avante-garde.

-Josh’s work as an educator and researcher has been presented at the National Association for Music Education (NAfME) National In-service Conference, NAfME Eastern Division Conference, New York State School Music Association Winter Conference, Massachusetts Music Educators Association Conference, Crane School of Music Symposium on Music Teacher Education, New York State Band Directors Association Symposium, and the Percussive Arts Society International Convention Technology Day.
+Josh’s work as an educator and researcher has been presented at the International Society for Music Education (ISME) World Conference, Music in Schools and Teacher Education Commission (MISTEC) Seminar, Society for Music Education in Ireland (SMEI) Conference, National Association for Music Education (NAfME) National In-service Conference, NAfME Eastern Division Conference, New York State School Music Association Winter Conference, Massachusetts Music Educators Association Conference, Crane School of Music Symposium on Music Teacher Education, New York State Band Directors Association Symposium, and the Percussive Arts Society International Convention Technology Day.
 He currently serves on the Education Committee for the Technology Institute for Music Educators (TI:ME) and is a TI:ME certified instructor.